Neha03024/Movie_pipeline-Neha/README.md

 Once downloaded, copy the movies.csv and ratings.csv files into the data/ folder of this project.

-Your folder should now look like this:
+the folder should now look like this:

 movie_pipeline/
 └── data/